selimhaddioui/EFREI_JavaAvancee/TP2_Git/exercises/1-base.md

   git add file.txt
   ```

-* In which state are depot's file ?
+* In which state are repository's file ?

   *file.txt* is staged.